FranciscoLlobet/efm32-freertos-zig/README.md

 - read configuration files from a SD card,
 - connect to a designated WiFi AP,
 - get a sNTP timestamp from an internet server,
 - provide a basic secured LWM2M service client with connection management,
-- provide a basic MQTT service client,
+- provide a basic MQTT service client (QOS0 and QOS1 support),
 - mbedTLS PSK and x509 certificate authentication tested with DTLS,
 - Watchdog